 Hayatou and Amrani are alleged to have refused or failed to open the tender process for the media rights to all the CAF properties while illegally awarding the rights to Lagardère until 2028, and are now facing criminal charges by the Egyptian prosecutions office.

 “The issue here is not just the TV broadcast rights that were secretly awarded to Lagardère,” said Liberian Football Association President Musa Bility, who has also been voted on to the new executive.
+“But the contents of both the Total and Orange sponsorships must be thoroughly scrutinised as well.

 “Only a few trusted lieutenants of Hayatou knew the contents of the contracts but as you heard our new president, Ahmad, [say] he promised to run a transparent government that would be accountable and open to scrutiny at all times,” added Bility.